apchapcomputing/apchapcomputing/README.md

 # Hi, I'm Ashlyn

 I am a computer science student at NC State.
-I completed a full 3 rotations of a co-op on the DevOps team at LexisNexis.
-Currently, I am interning on an IT team at Cisco where I work with Django and containers.

-Most of my previous experience centers around infrastructure and automation.
-In the future, I am looking to learn more about data.
-This fall I am taking a databases course and a course about data analysis and automated learning.
+Most of my previous work experience centers around infrastructure, cloud, and automation.

 I also have been building some web apps to learn frontend web development.